 As shown in Table ES6 on the next page, the \$100,000-\$150,000/QALY price range, what we term the "care value" price range, is much higher than the actual list price for Entresto.
 However, as noted previously, at full list price, our estimated potential budgetary impact for Entresto far exceeds the threshold of \$904 million per year when annualized over a five-year time horizon.
-The annual price for Entresto that would not exceed the \$904 million annual device benchmark is \$3,779.
+The annual price for Entresto that would not exceed the \$904 million annual device benchmark is \$4,168.

-Therefore, the draft ICER value-based price benchmark for Entresto, with all the assumptions mentioned previously regarding five-year uptake patterns and cost offsets, is \$3,779.
-This figure represents a 17% discount from the full wholesale acquisition cost assumed in our analysis (\$4,560 annually).
+Therefore, the draft ICER value-based price benchmark for Entresto, with all the assumptions mentioned previously regarding five-year uptake patterns and cost offsets, is \$4,168.
+This figure represents an approximate 9% discount from the full wholesale acquisition cost assumed in our analysis (\$4,560 annually).
+Note that the Entresto value-based price benchmark is coincidentally the same as the price arrived at in the risk-sharing analysis; it should be noted, however, that different assumptions and calculations were used in the risk-sharing and value-based price benchmark analyses.